DamLabResources/quantitative-reasoning-in-biology/content/Module01/Module01_course.md

 Therefore, this course will post weekly learning objectives with the associated learning activities to provide you with better guidance.
 At the end of each week or assignment, re-read the learning objectives and make sure that you have completed them.

+## Discussion Board

+Use this link to the weekly discussion board.
+This is a space you can ask conceptual questions and ask for clarifcations about the assignments.

+The discussion board is not a great place to ask about coding difficulties.
+Diagnosing errors requires seeing your code running live and is very difficult to do asynchronously.
+Each Thurdsay, Dr. Dampier will host an 8 PM office hours at the course Zoom link and the teaching assistants are available by Zoom.

 ## Learning Activities

 This section contains the learning activities you need to complete by the end of each week.